legionJP/linux_world/linux_docks/User_Management.md

 ```

-su	The su utility requests appropriate user credentials via PAM and switches to that user ID (the default user is the superuser).
+su.
 A shell is then executed.
 useradd	Creates a new user or update default new user information.
 userdel	Deletes a user account and related files.
 usermod	Modifies a user account.